daitangio/misterio/README.md

 Because misterio manage the DOCKER_HOST automatically, it is already distributed.

+## About extended configuration

+Working with orbstack I faced some troubles because of how orbstack configure the docker client.

+orbstack uses docker "context" which is a smart way to define a lot of access configurations in docker.
+The trouble is orbstack define a new default which do not play nice with my setup.

+Docker context are more flexible than hostname, but hostname are very easy to understand, and we want to try to be forward compatible.

+Parsing of extended configuration is available from version 1.6 onwards and it is totally optional.
+You also require Python 3.11+

 ## Python official version

 Look at https://pypi.org/project/misterio/ for the latest version